MatthiasLiszt/cosmicDew/README.md

   - Calculation Of Euler's number e
   - a program drawing the mandelbrot set
+  - [L- or Lindenmayer system](https://en.wikipedia.org/wiki/L-system) which draws leaves of a plant or a plant
   - Conway's Game Of Life
   - a [CoreWar](https://en.wikipedia.org/wiki/Core_War) duell (not sure if this would convince them of our peacefull intentions)
   - a small program playing Go or Chess 😀️ ²